 Who is going on this trip?

 Our adventures typically have between 10 and 20 guests, and our Modern Adventure Team.
 Our experiences are fun and inclusive and you can expect to be joined by a diverse group in terms of age, background and interests—including solo travelers, couples and friends traveling together.
 This adventure is for travelers age 18 and above.

 Who is leading this trip?

 This trip is led by an expert Modern Adventure trip leader.
 They’re an experienced travel guide, a representative of Modern Adventure and your go-to person for questions or concerns on the trip.
 We’ll be joined throughout our adventure by local, expert guides who are deeply knowledgeable with respect to local cultures, customs and history and are passionate about sharing that with us.

-You may cancel on or before March 4, 2021 and receive a full refund minus a $500 per-person service fee.
-If you cancel between March 5 and May 2, 2021, there is a 50% cancellation fee.
-On or after May 3, 2021 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).
+You may cancel on or before January 20, 2022 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after January 21, 2022, there is a 50% cancellation fee.
+On or after March 21, 2022 there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being cancelled (see our Terms and Conditions for full details).